CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/supplier-score-card.md

 # Supplier Score Card

-ProcessForce Supplier Score Card is a reporting function based on a weighted supplier scorecard.
-The ProcessForce Supplier Score Card is a powerful tool that enables businesses to assess and evaluate supplier performance in key areas, including quality, quantity accuracy, and delivery punctuality.
+Supplier Score Card is a reporting function based on a weighted supplier scorecard.
+It is a powerful tool that enables businesses to assess and evaluate supplier performance in key areas, including quality, quantity accuracy, and delivery punctuality.
 By utilizing a weighted scorecard system, this feature allows organizations to track and measure supplier performance through a detailed, easy-to-read report.
 This process provides actionable insights, helping businesses foster stronger supplier relationships and optimize their procurement strategies.

 ---